 Countless guest houses.
 Some shiny, some rickety.
 All welcoming.
 Shop around.
 Put your bags down.
 And go see what you came to see.

-The lush mountains and the babbling river and the picture postcard bridges and the wooden homes.
+The lush mountains and the babbling river and local costume and the picture postcard bridges and the wooden homes.

 Because that’s all still there.

 Buildings in Xijiang come in three flavours.
 Old, new, and unfinished.